 - One of four teams at 4-3 in the Mountain West, New Mexico enters Saturday 12-6 overall and 7-2 at The Pit this season.Â

 - Emma Najjuma is the team's leading rebounder at 6.3 per game, 114 on the season.
-Six Lobos have 50+ rebounds on the season, four of which have 70+.
+Six Lobos have 50-plus rebounds on the season, four of which have 70-plus.

-- Laila Abdurraqib is one of the best three point shooters in the nation, shooting 45% from deep.
-Her 3PFG% is 16th nationally, while her 36 made threes rank third best in the MW.Â
+- Laila Abdurraqib is one of the best 3-point shooters in the nation, shooting 45% from deep.
+Her 3-point percentage ranks 16th nationally, while her 36 made 3s are the third most in the MW.Â

-- Destinee Hooks is the team's leading scorer at 13.8 ppg.
-Hooks has 248 points to date, adding 66 rebounds, 19 steals, and 20 assists to her name.
+- Destinee Hooks is the team's leading scorer at 13.8 points per game.
+Hooks has 248 points to date, adding 66 rebounds, 19 steals and 20 assists.
 Hooks is fourth in the MW in field goal attempts (222).

 WHAT'S NEXT?Â

-- The Lopes then return home for another contest against Boise State Saturday, Jan.
-24 at 1 p.m.
+- The Lopes then return home for another contest against Boise State on Saturday, Jan.
+24, at 1 p.m.